sloppycoder/atlassian-dockers/java-base/README.md

 ## Java application based on Centos:7

-This image is intened to run Java based appliations.
+This image is intended to run Java based applications.
 It is based on Centos:7 and added following components:

 * Oracle JDK8u31
 * [gosu](https://github.com/tianon/gosu)